nitubhaskar/Compact/README.md

 This kernel source code repository has all my files downloaded from various links and research in XDA site to build a kernel for my phone and a lot of help from manoranjan2050.
 It includes tools to building the kernel, compress the kernel image (zImage, RamDisk), also menuconfig to config kernel, extract boot.img to get zImage & RamDisk.

-Still uploading the rest of files.. all files are not done yet.
+Only source folder needs to be uploaded yet.

 Folders Description:

 "arm-2009q3" is cross compiler used to build android kernel.
+You can also get the Toolchain from here.
+Visit http://www.codesourcery.com/, download and install it(hard way).

 "ncurses-5.9" is required to enablemenuconfig option which helps you config kernel with a menu instead of editing manually .config files.. even though everyone says menuconfig is better, i prefer to edit .config file directly using text editor.